 Alaungdaw Kathapa National Park covers 1,581 square kilometers (610 square miles), with a buffer zone of 1,191 square kilometers (460 square miles).
 It has 120 staff members and an annual budget of less than $13,000.
 Park management is a complex and challenging enterprise.
 Staff and money limitations make it very difficult to manage such a large area.

 After 1980, park authorities successfully controlled snaring, but poachers still roam the park in small groups to hunt large mammals with dogs and guns.
 Minor forest products such as orchids, wood, herbs, mushrooms, and fish are also collected, the latter using pesticides.
-As many as 10,000 pilgrims pay homage to Alaungdaw Kathapa at three monasteries in the south-central region of the park during the festival season.
+As many as 10,000 pilgrims participate in the Alaungdaw Kathapa festival each March at three monasteries in the south-central region of the park during the festival season.
 Staff members believe their presence creates a certain degree of disturbance to local wildlife, but the extent of the disturbance has not be scientifically verified.